 The cameras have detected offences including assaults, kerb-crawling, public order offences, burglary and theft, leading to 124 arrests.

-Cllr David Smith,
+Cllr David Smith, the

 “They have enabled the council to tackle anti-social behaviour hotspots where there currently isn’t any coverage from the town’s fixed CCTV cameras.